layilin/SP23-33852/_annotations/book2.md

 58.88 cates.
 Choice foods, viands, or delicacies.

-59.95 nightshade.
-Plant from the genus *Solanum* (which include tomatoes and potatoes, among others).
-Here, Grainger likely refers specifically to Belladonna (*Atropa Belladonna*) a poisonous plant also called deadly nightshade.
+59.95 nightshade's juice.
+Nightshade most likely refers to *Atropa belladonna*, a poisonous plant also known as deadly nightshade or belladonna.
+The foliage, fruits, and roots are all highly toxic, and consuming only ten berries could kill a human adult.
+Its native range extends from England to Iran.

 59.104 thy little gang.
 Enslaved children.
+Almost all enslaved persons on the plantation were expected to work, including the young.
+The tasks children were assigned included weeding, cutting grass to feed the cattle, washing clothes, and serving in the main house.

 59.107 rich manure.
 Compost.
-Here Grainger advocates gathering weeds to produce compost.

-59n.Ver.95 Newman's Chemistry published by Dr. Lewis.
-William Lewis (baptised 1708-died 1781), English physician and experimental chemist, practiced medicine and lectured on medical and pharmaceutical topics.
-Author of Chemical Works of Caspar Neumann (1759).
-59n.Ver.95 Newman.
-Caspar Neumann (1683-1737) was a German chemist.
+59.95n Newman's Chemistry published by Dr. Lewis.
+William Lewis (bap.
+1708-d.
+1781) was an English physician and experimental chemist.
+Author of *Chemical Works of Caspar Neumann, M.D.* (1759).
+Neumann (1683-1737) was a German chemist.

 59n.Ver.95 East-India.
 The whole of Southeast Asia to the east of and including India.

 59n.Ver.95 Mungoes.
-The Mongoose, member of the *Herpestidae* family.
-Not indigenous to the Caribbean, it would be imported to the region for rat abatement.

-60.114 yellow thistle. *Centaurea Solstitialis* an invasive plant used as a purgative.
+The mongoose refers to a small carnivore and member of the family *Herpestidae*.
+There are many different species of mongoose, all native to the Old World.
+The mongoose was purposefully introduced to the Caribbean and Pacific islands in the late twentieth century to try and exterminate the rat population.
+Because the mongoose also eats birds, amphibians, and reptiles, however, it is contributing to the destruction of local biodiversity on those islands and is now considered an invasive species.

+60.114 yellow thistle.
+Most likely *Argemone mexicana*, the seeds of which are purgative.
+Also known as the Mexican prickly poppy, native to Mexico and Central America.

 60.116 mountain-dove.

-60.119 knotted grass. <!-- follow up; this one is complicated -->
+May refer to the Zenaida dove (*Zenaida aurita*), a bird native to the Caribbean.

+60.119 knotted grass.
+Probably *Spigelia anthelmia*, a plant native to Mexico, Central America, South America, and the Caribbean that is known for its ability to rid the body of intestinal parasites, including tapeworms.

 60.120 endemial ill.
+An endemic disease, meaning one that is habitually prevalent in a certain country or locale.

 60.123 cow-itch.
-Cowitch (*Mucuna Puriens) an invasive vine that produces severe itching after contact with skin.
-Was used for composting, cattle fodder, and in medicine as a vermifuge.
+Cowitch (*Mucuna pruriens*) is a viny plant that produces severe itching after contact with skin.
+Was used on sugar plantations as compost, forage, and cattle feed.
+Its seeds destroy intestinal parasites.
+Native to the tropical and subtropical Old World.

+60.114n emetic.
+A medicine that excites vomiting.

 60.114n dysenteric.
-Dysentery is a disease of the digestive system spread through food and water that causes diarrhea, bleeding, and pain.
+Having to do with dysentery or diarrhea.

 [plant] 60.114n ipecacuan.
-Carapichea ipecacuanha is an herbal shrub native to central America and northern South America that, taken in larger doses, can be used as an emetic.
+Ipecacuanha, an extract that induces vomiting and that comes from the plant *Carapichea ipecacuanha* an herbal shrub native to Central and South America.

 60.119n vermifuge.
-Vermifuge, or anthelmintic drugs, are used to eliminate parasitic worms in the body.
+A substance having the power to expel worms from the intestines, an anthelmintic.

 60.119n *Setae*.

-60.119n English field-pea.
+Bristles.

+60.119n English field-pea. *Pisum sativum*, also known as the English pea, garden pea, or green pea.
+Native to Eurasia.

 60.123n. melasses.
-Molasses, the by-product of refining sugar cane.
+Molasses, the by-product of refining sugarcane.

-[plant] 61.128 chickweed. *Stellaria media* (*Alsine media* in Linnaean taxonomy).
-Originally from Europe and northern Asia, this plant now grows in temperate climates.
-Snakeweed, also known as bistort or Persicaria bistorta is a species of herbaceous knotweed native to Europe and Asia. <!-- check further -->
+[plant] 61.128 chickweed. *Stellaria media*, a plant native to Europe.

-[plant] 61.129 And that, which coyly flies the astonish'd grasp. sensitive plant.*Mimosa pudica*, a species of plant whose leaves fold when touched.
-Indigenous to the Americas, the sensitive plant was fascinating to Europeans.
+[plant] 61.129 And that, which coyly flies the astonish'd grasp.
+Grainger refers here to the sensitive plant (*Mimosa pudica*), the leaves of which fold up when touched.
+It is indigenous to the Americas and became an object of fascination to European naturalists.

 [people] 61.130 Pontus' King.
 Mithridates (132-63 BCE) ruled Pontus in modern-day Turkey from 120-63 BCE.
-His attempts to expand his empire led to three wars against the Roman army, led by Sulla, Lucullus, and Pompey.
+His attempts to expand his empire led to three wars against the Roman army.
 Following a mutiny by his troops, he committed suicide.

 61.131 Median climes.
 Media was the location of hot springs that the Romans called the sacred waters of Hercules.

+61.128n Snakeweed.
+May be *Euphorbia hyssopifolia*, a plant native to the tropical and subtropical Americas.

 61.130n *Mithridatium*.
-Medicine long believed to be a universal antidote to poison.
+A medicine long believed to be a universal antidote to poison.

 [people] 61.130n Pliny.
 Gaius Plinius Secundus or Pliny the Elder (23-79 AD), the author of Historia Naturalis.

-61.130n electuary. medicine in the form of a paste or preserve.
+61.130n electuary.
+Medicine in the form of a paste or preserve.

 [people] 61.131n Virgil.
-Virgil or Publius Vergilius Maro (70-19 BCE), author of the Eclogues, the Georgics, and the Aeneid.
+Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Georgics*, and the *Aeneid*.

 [people] 62.132 Maro.
-Virgil or Publius Vergilius Maro (70-19 BCE), author of the Eclogues, the Georgics, and the Aeneid.

-62.126. cruel stepdames.
+Virgil.

 62.140 Halcyons.
 Birds generally associated with kingfishers, named for the Greek myth in which Halycon is turned into a bird after she finds the body of her husband, Ceyx, on the beach.
 "Halcyon days" designated the winter period during which the ocean was calm for their offspring to hatch.